iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

             $ ids_validator validate 'imas:hdf5?path=ids-validator-course/good' -e ids_validator/assets/rulesets/ -r custom_ruleset -f homogeneous

-# drop in using pdb
 Sometimes you want to take a closer look at the data when a test fails.
 You can use the (-d, --debug) argument to drop into a debugger console when a test returns an assertion error.

 Exercise 4

 .. md-tab-set::

     .. md-tab-item:: Exercise

-        Call the IDS validator bundled tests for the db_entry with url 'imas:hdf5?path=ids-validator-course/bad' with the debugger argument.
+        Call the IDS validator bundled tests for the db_entry with url ``imas:hdf5?path=ids-validator-course/bad`` with the debugger argument.
         What is the problem with this DBentry?